nguyentimmy/Detection-Engineering/README.md

 # Detection Engineering:

-Detection engineering is the process of identifying and mitigating security threats by designing, implementing, and continually improving the SIEM and EDR solutions.
+Detection engineering is the process of identifying and mitigating security threats by designing, implementing, and continually improving the SIEM and EDR solutions capabilities.

 You can use any security framework to identify security gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
 But first thing, let's break things to smaller pieces, we must identify:
 - What do I need to detect?